-The focus of this credit is to demonstrate future adaptability to introduce fresh air into the asset for occupant comfort, so this requirement relates only to mechanical ventilation.
-Active heating / cooling is not considered.
+The focus of this credit is to demonstrate future adaptability to introduce fresh air into the asset for occupant comfort, so this requirement relates only to the time that mechanical systems are used to drive air through the asset.
+The use of active heating / cooling is not considered in this calculation.

 ≤ 5% is a weighted average over all of the asset’s occupied spaces.
 The basis for the weighting will be determined by the modelling software used.

 The modelling covers all occupied spaces.
 Where relevant, exclusions are allowed – see related KBCNs for details.

 The modelling period is one year, during the asset’s operating hours.

 The modelling must be based on a plausible scenario that is realistic.
 This means that:

 - Potential changes can be practically and reasonably achieved by future occupants.

 For example, the adaptation strategy must not require new or modified openings in the building envelope or include significant or disruptive changes to the internal layout.

 - The changes do not compromise the intended function or operation of the asset.